HS-2902 FLOORPLAN

 Features

 Truck camper beds come with various features.
-However, just like any other vehicle, or even an apartment, these amenities differ from brand to brand.
+However, just like any other vehicle or apartment, these amenities differ from brand to brand.

-Some come with comparatively better features than others.
-Keep in mind, the more the features, the bigger the price tag.
+Some have comparatively better features than others.
+Keep in mind that the more features, the bigger the price tag.

-Similarly, with more features, the size and weight of the camper bed increases.
-Thus requires a bigger truck and more fuel to take it from one place to another.
+Similarly, with more features, the size and weight of the camper bed increase.
+Thus, it requires a larger truck and more fuel to take it from one place to another.

 Season

-Just like RVs, you can use camper beds throughout the year.
-Some of these are specially made for the winter season or dessert camping.
+Like RVs, camper beds can be used throughout the year.
+Some are specially made for the winter season or desert camping.

-You can choose to extend your awnings on a bright summer day or stay put in the camper on extremely cold winter days.
+You can extend your awnings on a bright summer day or stay in the camper on frigid winter days.

-But bear in mind, with extreme weather there are some restrictions, and you must study your requirements before you make a purchase.
+But bear in mind, with extreme weather, there are some restrictions, and you must study your requirements before purchasing.

 Slide-outs